EliWoodard/Timer/README.md

 # Timer Program

 The Timer Program is a Java application that allows the user to start and stop a timer in "HH:MM:SS" format, and set a countdown timer in the same format.
 The program is implemented using Swing components and runs on the Event Dispatch Thread (EDT) for thread safety.
+This timer does not work at this time

 ## Installation